+Security plug-ins

-Security plug-ins Orbix provides the core security infrastructure to a distributed system based on IONA's Adaptive Runtime Technology (ART).
+Orbix provides the core security infrastructure to a distributed system based on Orbix's Adaptive Runtime Technology (ART).
 It is implemented as a symmetric set of plug-ins for Orbix (C++ and Java).
 When the security plug-ins are installed in an application, the communication layers consist of the CORBA standard Internet Inter-ORB Protocol (IIOP), layered above TLS and TCP/IP.

+Transport Laver Security

-Transport Layer Security Transport Layer Security (TLS) is an IETF Open Standard.
+Transport Layer Security (TLS) is an IETF Open Standard.
 It is based on, and is the successor to, Secure Sockets Layer (SSL), long the standard for secure communications.

-The TLS Protocol provides the most critical security features to help you preserve the privacy and integrity of your system: Authentication (based on RSA with X.509v3 certificates).
-Encryption (based on DES, Triple DES, RC4, IDEA).
-Message integrity (based on SHA1, MD5).
-A framework that allows new cryptographic algorithms to be incorporated into the TLS specification.
-CORBA Security Level 2 Orbix is based on the CORBA Security Level 2 policies and API's (RTF 1.7).
+The TLS Protocol provides the most critical security features to help you preserve the privacy and integrity of your system:

+- Authentication (based on RSA with X.509v3 certificates). - Encryption (based on DES, Triple DES, RC4, IDEA). - Message integrity (based on SHA1, MD5). - A framework that allows new cryptographic algorithms to be incorporated into the TLS specification.

+CORBA Security Level 2

+Orbix is based on the CORBA Security Level 2 policies and API's (RTF 1.7).
 It implements a set of policies from the CORBA specification that enable you to control encryption and authentication at a fine level.

-Added-value policies and APIs Orbix also has added-value policies and APIs that provide more control for SSL/TLS applications than provided by CORBA Security.
-SSL/TLS toolkit replaceability Orbix has an SSL/TLS toolkit replaceability feature that enables you to replace completely the underlying toolkit that implements SSL/TLS in Orbix.
-Currently, you have a choice between the Baltimore toolkit (all platforms) and the Schannel toolkit (Windows only).
+Added-value policies and APIs

+Orbix also has added-value policies and APIs that provide more control for SSL/TLS applications than provided by CORBA Security.

+SSL/TLS toolkit replaceability

+Orbix has an SSL/TLS toolkit replaceability feature that enables you to replace completely the underlying toolkit that implements SSL/TLS in Orbix.

+Note: The Baltimore toolkit is deprecated from Orbix 6.3 SP4 onwards and will be removed from later releases of Orbix.
+It is recommended that you migrate C++ applications to the OpenSSL toolkit and that you migrate Java applications to the JSSE toolkit